Category: Nutrition

 Additional resources

-• Connect with Ingrid Roche on LinkedIn
+• Connect with Louise Murray on LinkedIn or via her website

 The content, products and/or services referred to in this podcast are intended for Health Care Professionals only and are not, and are not intended to be, medical advice, which should be tailored to your individual circumstances.
 The content is for your information only, and we advise that you exercise your own judgement before deciding to use the information provided.
 Professional medical advice should be obtained before taking action.
 The reference to particular products and/or services in this episode does not constitute any form of endorsement.
 Please see here for terms and conditions.